What is Inherited Family Trauma?

 Unresolved Trauma Continues Through Relationships

-Family Constellations observes that unresolved trauma often affects the larger family system rather than only the individual who originally experienced it.
+Family Constellations explores how unresolved trauma may affect the wider family system rather than only the individual who originally experienced it.

 • traumatized parents or grandparents